meta-llama/llama-stack/docs/zero_to_hero_guide/quickstart.md

 ### 1. Build the Llama Stack Distribution

-We will default into building a `meta-reference-gpu` distribution, however you could read more about the different distriubtion [here](https://llama-stack.readthedocs.io/en/latest/getting_started/index.html#decide-your-inference-provider).
+We will default into building a `meta-reference-gpu` distribution, however you could read more about the different distributions [here](https://llama-stack.readthedocs.io/en/latest/getting_started/index.html#decide-your-inference-provider).

 ```bash
 llama stack build --template meta-reference-gpu --image-type conda